Long-footed potoroo: Habitat and distribution

 The long-footed potoroo lives in a range of montane forests.
 It has also been found in the warmer temperate rainforest.
 This species lives where the soil is constantly moist.
 It spends its day time sleeping in a nest on the ground in a hidden, sheltered area.
 An essential feature of the long-footed potoroo's habitat is the dense vegetation cover that supplies protection and shelter from predators.
 This species was not known to science until 1967, so historically, it is inadequately understood.
 It has a very restricted area where it lives.
 The main populations can be found in Victoria, in the Barry Mountains, which is in the northeast part of the state, and in the East Gippsland, located in the far east.
 A smaller population lives north of the Victorian border in the south-east forest of New South Wales.

+It was reported in October 2025 that images of a long-footed potoroo were recorded on a camera that was set up to monitor feral cats in the Kosciuszko National Park in southern New South Wales.
+This was the first time the marsupial was found within the park.

 Population

 The long-footed potoroo is very difficult to find in the wild due to its shy behavior.
-The National Recovery Plan states that a few thousand individuals are unlikely to remain in the wild as of now; only a few hundred long-footed potoroosmay survive.
+The National Recovery Plan states that a few thousand individuals are unlikely to remain in the wild as of now; only a few hundred long-footed potoroos may survive.